 Dealerships making this move to new cloud-based technologies are looking for help figuring out how to leverage the savings and flexibility of cloud without sacrificing the reliability of their legacy systems.
 Fortunately for them, IT pros like Bill McClain of Virginia-based consulting firm, Networking Solutions, are up for the task.

 For over 20 years, Bill has worked with auto dealerships to help them build and manage the technology they need to grow their businesses.
-We sat down with Bill to talk about the unique technology challenges faced by auto dealerships, what’s driving their move to the cloud, what’s getting in the way, and how SD-WAN and Bigleaf are helping.
+We sat down with Bill to talk about the unique technology challenges faced by auto dealerships, what’s driving their move to the cloud, what’s getting in the way, and how SD-WAN and Bigleaf can help.

-Q: Why do Auto Dealership require such a unique IT approach?
+Q: Why do auto dealerships require such a unique IT approach?

 Bill: One word, “complexity”.
 The biggest IT challenge for a dealership chain is the range of technologies that they rely on.
 A lot of folks think of car dealerships and they envision a showroom and a lot with sales folks walking around.
 In fact, dealerships are run like three different businesses in one.
 Each of those business units have their own products and hours of operation, and all of them rely on various pieces of software to operate.

 Bill: Historically, these dealership groups have relied on in-house systems.
-Old AS/400 servers that ran local instances of critical applications like Dealership Management Software and Microsoft Exchange servers.
+Old AS/400 servers that ran local instances of critical applications like dealership management software (DMS) and Microsoft Exchange servers.
 These systems were expensive and complicated to maintain, so most groups couldn’t afford to have them at every location.

 One of my clients had three campuses with multiple dealerships at each campus for different car brands.
 Because of the cost and complexity of their servers, they had all their locations connecting back to one DMS server at one of their larger locations.
 This arrangement required even more cost for MPLS connections between all those locations to keep all their other dealerships online.
 Even then, any disruption at the primary location, like a power outage or hardware problem, would take down every one of their dealerships.